 To receive any of the benefits of patent protection, the invention must be patented within the time provided by law.
-In addition, since the U.S. has recently switched to the First-to-File Rule, you must file first.
-Failure to apply for a patent first or within the time allowed may result in the forfeiture of all patent rights, which include the right to prevent others from making, using, importing, offering to sell or selling the invention.
+In addition, since the U.S. has switched to the First-to-File Rule, you must be the first inventor to file a patent for the invention.
+Failure to apply for a patent first or within the time allowed may result in the forfeiture of all patent rights, which include the right to prevent others from making, using, importing, offering to sell, or selling the invention.
 The term of a patent lasts approximately 20 years from the filing date of a utility patent and 15 years from the filing date of a design patent.

 In addition to being necessary for preparing a patentability opinion letter, a search is recommended to prepare the patent application and to draft claims in a way which would give the broadest possible protection to the invention.
 While some may believe a patent can be filed without conducting a professional patent search, at the Intellectual Property Center we highly recommend conducting the patent search.
 While it may be easier to draft the patent without evaluating the prior art, it will not provide the greatest protection for you or your business as you integrate the invention into your business model.